use-pico/pico/packages/cls/README.md

 # @use-pico/cls

+# TODO - Add note this is css class-based styling solution which requires existing css classes, not pure Css-in-Js
+# TODO - Add top-level not this lib works great with TailwindCSS, but it's not directly bound to it

 ✨ Design-token powered, type-safe class builder for modern UI.
 Ship consistent styles without the boilerplate.

 🚀 What you’ll love